-Vectors in two- and three-dimensions, vector algebra, inner product, crossproduct and applications.
-Analytic geometry in three dimensions: lines, planes, spheres.
-Matrix algebra; solution of system of linear equations, determinants, inverses.
+Vectors in two- and three-dimensions, vector algebra, inner product, cross product and applications, analytic geometry in three dimensions (lines, planes, spheres); matrix algebra, the solution of systems of linear equations, determinants, inverses, and basic properties of the complex number system.
 2 credits.
 Prerequisites: none